What to expect at a hearing

-The EPA will provide at least 10 working days' notice of the hearing date, time and place.
+We will provide at least 10 working days' notice of the hearing date, time and place.
 We'll give this information to all submitters and the applicant.

 We'll also forward submitters a link to (or copy of) the EPA Staff Assessment Report.
 This report is prepared by us for the decision-making committee.
 It brings together a summary of submissions and any other new information received since the original application, and may contain recommendations.
-Nevertheless, the decision-making committee will ultimately base its decision on all the information put before it, including information presented at the hearing.

 Pre-hearing meetings and hui

-The EPA may arrange a pre-hearing meeting, so that submitters and the applicant can talk about and clarify issues in the application.
+We may arrange a pre-hearing meeting, so that submitters and the applicant can talk about and clarify issues in the application.
 These meetings are held soon after submissions close.

 The issues raised in submissions can sometimes be resolved at a pre-hearing meeting, avoiding the need for a formal hearing.